 - A teen can “black out,” putting girls at risk of being raped.

 - Teen boys can become overly aggressive and get in fights or commit sexual assault.

-- Alcohol use among teens is linked to various deaths, such as suicide, drowning,
+- Alcohol use among teens is linked to various deaths, such as suicide, drowning, fire, and homicide.

 - Drunk driving is a major cause of injuries and fatalities among teens.